sri2k1us/de-components/README.md

 ### Publishing to npm registry

-Once your PR is accepted, Please merge your branch with `master` from you command-line and update the version.
-Now push your commits to `master`.
+Once your PR is accepted, Please merge your branch with `master` from your command-line and update the version.
+Then push your commits to `master`.
 This will trigger the workflow to build, run test and publish.
 All other steps listed under Development Workflow are optional.

 ### `npm run deploy-storybook`